 - Policy to be changed.

 - New Policy button to create a policy.

 - Complete the Options section as required:

-|Policy Narrative||Provide a description for the Policy to allow you to easily identify it in the future.
+Option Description Policy Narrative Provide a description for the policy to allow you to easily identify it in the future.
 Select Option

 Select whether to hold or ignore suspected malware.